Tanner Laczynski: Professional

 Laczynski made his NHL debut against the New York Islanders on April 3, 2021.
 After skating with the team for five games, Laczynski suffered a torn acetabular labrum in his right hip.
 He received surgery for the injury on April 26, with an expected recovery time of 16 weeks.
 After only two days of attending the Flyers' 2021 training camp, head coach Alain Vigneault announced that Laczynski required another surgery on the opposite hip, and that he would likely miss the entirety of the 2021–22 NHL season.
 He ultimately appeared in 28 games for the Phantoms during the 2021–22 season, recording seven goals and 17 points in the process.
 He also appeared in one game with the Flyers.
 On July 26, 2022, the Flyers signed Laczynski to a two-year, $1.525 million contract extension.

 As a free agent following the 2023–24 NHL season, Laczynski signed a two-year, two-way contract with the Vegas Golden Knights on July 1, 2024.
 Laczynski subsequently debuted for Vegas on December 19, playing seven and a half minutes in a 3–1 victory over the Vancouver Canucks.
+On February 25, 2026, Laczynski recorded the first three-point game of his career, registering three assists in a 6–4 Golden Knights victory over the Los Angeles Kings.
+Following the season, Laczynski subsequently signed a three-year extension with Vegas on July 1, keeping him with the Golden Knights through the 2028–29 season.